beeldengeluid/extending-peertube/_posts/2021-06-16-developing-a-peertube-plugin.md

 comments: false
 ---

-While enabling [Creative Commons licences for PeerTube videos](https://beeldengeluid.github.io/extending-peertube/2021-05-10-peertube-licences) in accordance with the [CC Platform Toolkit](https://creativecommons.org/platform/toolkit/), we want to make sure that the new functionality we develop operates well with the existing PeerTube code base, fits the PeerTube design and is easy to integrate for users who want to use this feature.
+While enabling Creative Commons licences for PeerTube videos in accordance with the [CC Platform Toolkit](https://creativecommons.org/platform/toolkit/), we want to make sure that the new functionality we develop operates well with the existing PeerTube code base, fits the PeerTube design and is easy to integrate for users who want to use this feature.
 PeerTube's [plugin architecture](https://docs.joinpeertube.org/contribute-plugins) lets us achieve these goals.
-In this post we'll walk through our experience of creating a PeerTube plugin to add Creative Commons licences to PeerTube videos.
+In this post we will walk through our experience of creating a PeerTube plugin to add Creative Commons licences to PeerTube videos.

 <!--more-->

-The [plugin we've developed](https://github.com/beeldengeluid/peertube-plugin-creative-commons/) does three things:
+The [plugin we have developed](https://github.com/beeldengeluid/peertube-plugin-creative-commons/) does three things:

 1. Update the labels used for PeerTube licences
 2. Display the appropirate CC licence icon linked to the respective CC licence deed
 3. Insert machine-readable metadata, to aid with search & discovery

-In this post we'll roughly follow the steps from the [Write a plugin/theme](https://docs.joinpeertube.org/contribute-plugins?id=write-a-plugintheme) guide, provided as part of the PeerTube documentation:
+In this post we will roughly follow the steps from the [Write a plugin/theme](https://docs.joinpeertube.org/contribute-plugins?id=write-a-plugintheme) guide, provided as part of the PeerTube documentation:

 1. [Find a name for your plugin](#find-a-name-for-your-plugin)
 2. [Clone the quickstart repository](#clone-the-quickstart-repository)